frissonitte/popcorn-wagon/README.md

 -    Hybrid AI-powered recommendations using SVD + Annoy
 -    User authentication and session management
 -    Responsive UI built with Bootstrap 5
+- Login and register functionality with secure session management

 ---